Expert articles Lean Management Shop Floor Management

 Shop Floor Management (SFM) traces its origins back to the first principles of the Lean Production System (LPS), which emerged in Japan during the 1950s as a part of the Toyota Production System (TPS).
 SFM was designed to help production teams operating at the point of action, also known as “Gemba.”

-Conceived as a tool to manage production processes, SFM rapidly evolved beyond its initial scope.
-Over time, it has matured into a comprehensive approach for improvement across diverse organizational areas (e.g., production, quality, safety, maintenance, etc.).
+Created as a framework to manage production processes, SFM rapidly evolved beyond its initial scope.
+Over time, it has matured into a comprehensive operations approach for improvement across diverse organizational areas (e.g., production, quality, safety, maintenance, etc.).

 Three Pillars of SFM Approach